Submitty/Submitty/sysadmin_tools/nightly_db_backup/readme.txt

 2017 semester.
 This option is useful to dump course databases of previous semesters, or to dump course databases that have a non-standard semester code.

-If this command line argument is not given, the semester code will be automatically determined by the current month and year of the server's set date. e.g. April of 2018 will be the semester code "s18".
+Alternatively, the "-sauto" option will have the semester code automatically determined by the current month and year of the server's date.   e.g. April of 2018 will be the semester code "s18".

+Either "-s" or "-sauto" is required.

 --------------------------------------------------------------------------------